led-robster/myMIPS/readme.md

 ## TODO

-[] test regfile, specifically write in phase1 and read in phase2 [] ISA green card
+[] test regfile, specifically write in phase1 and read in phase2
+[] ISA green card
+[] case[0011] : check why the instruction is extended for 2 ccs after jump instruction